|Previous College:||Ohio State ’00|

 In addition to his coaching experience, he created and served as a co-director of the East Coast Basketball Coaching Clinic.
 He also spent several summers working as a camp counselor at Eastern Invitational Basketball Camp and Top-100 Clinics throughout the East Coast.
 Jackson received dual bachelor degrees in economics and criminology from Ohio State in 2000.

-Jackson resides in Maryland with his wife, Ewunike.
-The Jackson's recently welcomed their first child Zoë to the AU family.
+Jackson resides in Maryland with his wife, Ewunike and first child Zoë.